ncdanhvn/vn-provinces-api/README.md

 VN Provinces API is an open API that provides information about administrative units in Vietnam across four levels:

 - Region
-- Provinces
+- Province
-- Districts
+- District
-- Wards
+- Ward

 For more information about API usecases, documentation, please visit links below: